playcanvas/developer.playcanvas.com/content/en/user-manual/packs/loading-scenes.md

 - Applies the loaded scene settings to the application.
 - Calls the [callback][loadsettingscallback-api] that was passed into the `loadSceneSettings` function.

-By default, `loadSceneHierarchy` will always load additively and it's up to the developer to remove/destroy the existing loaded scene to 'switch' scenes completely.
+By default, `loadSceneHierarchy` will always load additively and it's up to the developer to remove/destroy the existing loaded scene to change scenes completely.

 There are several ways to approach this with pros and cons: